Plant Based Diet Books 2023: 12 Top Picks from Dietitians

 This book even comes with sample meal plans for baby’s (6-12 months old) up 10 years old!

-You can a plethora of whole food recipes via Karla’s Vegan Kids Cookbook here (affiliate link*).
+You can a plethora of whole food recipes via Karla’s Vegan Kids Cookbook here.

--Christine Milmine, RDN and owner of Plant Powered You LLC
+-Christine Milmine, RDN (Dietitian and Blogger on behalf of Plant Powered You LLC)

 “PlantYou by Carleigh is an easy way to incorporate more plant-based foods into your home-cooked meals and snacks whether you’re looking to make the full switch to vegan or intentionally plan to add more plants to your dietary patterns.